sprblm/CTFG-Wikidata/README.md

 Primarily, it should be seen as a two-way ELT or sync job, but it can also (gradually) expand its own scope like a web crawler.

-Not only does it put the two databases in conversation, it also puts them in conversation with humans.
+Not only does it put the two databases in conversation with each other, it also puts them in conversation with humans.
 Specifically, it will sometimes submit suggested changes for human review.
 Once humans confirm or refine those suggestions